Kinesiology (KIN)

 Credits: 2

 A) Physical Education Pedagogy; B) Exercise Leader; C) Outdoor Education; D) Science Labs; E) Cardiac Rehabilitation; F) Coaching.
 Students serve as teaching teaching assistants in assigned class activities.
 Assignments to be made by the class instructor may include teaching assistants' and administrative duties.
-May take two different sections.
-Prereq: junior standing; departmental approval.
-Cr/F.
+May be repeated barring duplication of subject.

 Repeat Rule: May be repeated for a maximum of 4 credits.